Capillary leak syndrome: The recruitment phase

-The second, more recent approach pioneered in France during the early 2000s involves monthly intravenous infusions of immunoglobulins (IVIG), with an initial dose of 1-2 gr/kg/month of body weight, which has proven very successful as per abundant case-report evidence from around the world.
+The second approach, pioneered in France during the early 2000s, involves monthly intravenous infusions of immunoglobulins (IVIG), with an initial dose of 1-2 gr/kg/month of body weight, which has proven very successful as per abundant case-report evidence from around the world.

 IVIG has long been used for the treatment of autoimmune and MGUS-associated syndromes, because of its potential immunomodulatory and anticytokine properties.
 The precise mechanism of action of IVIG in patients with SCLS is unknown, but it is likely that it neutralizes their proinflammatory cytokines that provoke endothelial dysfunction.

 A review of clinical experience with 69 mostly European SCLS patients found that preventive treatment with IVIG was the strongest factor associated with their survival, such that an IVIG therapy should be the first-line preventive agent for SCLS patients.
 According to an NIH survey of patient experience, IVIG prophylaxis is associated with a dramatic reduction in the occurrence of SCLS episodes in most patients, with minimal side effects, so it may be considered as frontline therapy for those with a clear-cut diagnosis of SCLS and a history of recurrent episodes.

-A recent study involving 59 patients to evaluate the safety of IVIG tapering and withdrawal in French and Italian patients with SCLS concluded that the incidence of severe flares was not statistically different across the different dosages of IVIG, but that withdrawal was associated with increased mortality and higher rates of recurrence, such that lifelong treatment with IVIG is recommended for patients with SCLS.
+A study published in 2022, to evaluate the safety of IVIG tapering and withdrawal in 59 French and Italian patients with SCLS, concluded that the incidence of severe flares was not statistically different across the different dosages of IVIG, but that withdrawal was associated with increased mortality and higher rates of recurrence, such that lifelong treatment with IVIG is recommended for patients with SCLS.

 Prognosis

 In mostly European experience with 69 patients during 1996–2016, the 5- and 10-year survival rates for SCLS patients were 78% and 69%, respectively, but the survivors received significantly more frequent preventive treatment with IVIG than did non-survivors.
 Five- and 10-year survival rates in patients treated with IVIG were 91% and 77%, respectively, compared to 47% and 37% in patients not treated with IVIG.
-Moreover, better identification and management of this condition appears to be resulting in lower mortality and improving survival and quality-of-life results as of late.
+Moreover, better identification and management of this condition since 2016 appears to be resulting in lower mortality and improving survival and quality-of-life results.